capjamesg/jamesql/README.md

 # JameSQL

-An in-memoy, NoSQL database implemented in Python.
+An in-memory, NoSQL database implemented in Python.

 This project has support for: